Octanitrocuban/Earthquake-location/README.md

 In the following plot, the `X` is for the relative x position of a station.
 The `Y` is for the relative y position of a station.
 The `Z` is for the relative z position of a station.
 The `t` is for the relative relative arrival time of a station.
 The related station is indicated by the number following the `S` letter.

+We can see that the model deos not give any weight to the position of the stations and to the relative arrival time of the station number 4.
+This isn't much surprinsing since these features are constant and thus cannot be used as they are to discriminate the samples for the xgboost model.
+.
 ![Example picture](img/feature_importance_raw.png)

 # References